monocle-h2020/camera_calibration/data_template/images/spectral_response_monochromator/README.md

-This folder contains raw *monochromator* images (DNG) directly from the camera.
+This folder contains monochromator images.
+These are used to determine the spectral response of the camera.

-There will be subfolders for different grating/filter combinations.
-These in turn contain subfolders with images, the subfolders corresponding to wavelengths.
+It is recommended to separate data according to different grating/filter combinations, and further split them according to wavelength.

-The format should be as follows:
+The following format is recommended:
-.../images/monochromator/<grating_filter>/<wavelength>/*.<raw>
+.../images/monochromator/<grating_filter>/<wavelength>/*
-where <grating_filter> is a combination of grating and filter, <wavelength> is a wavelength in nm, and <raw> is the RAW format.
+where <grating_filter> is a combination of grating and filter, <wavelength> is a wavelength in nm, and * denotes the location of the image files.